Unsupervised Estimation of Nonlinear Audio Effects: Comparing Diffusion-Based and Adversarial approaches: Operator models

-One of the most widely used approaches for modeling nonlinear systems are \acl{wh} models, which represent the system as a serial connection of a \ac{lti} block, followed by a static nonlinearity, and another \ac{lti} block \cite{kemper2014patent, eichas2018gray, nercessian2021lightweight, colonel2022reverse, comunità2025differentiableblackboxgrayboxmodeling}.
-Unlike black-box models, gray-box approaches like \ac{wh} structures offer better interpretability of the learned transfer function, allowing a detailed analysis of each block after the optimization process.
+One of the most widely used approaches for modeling nonlinear systems is the \acl{wh} model, which represents the system as a serial connection of a \ac{lti} block, followed by a static nonlinearity, and another \ac{lti} block \cite{eichas2018gray, nercessian2021lightweight, colonel2022reverse, comunità2025differentiableblackboxgrayboxmodeling}.
+Unlike black-box models, gray-box approaches such as \ac{wh} structures offer better interpretability of the learned transfer function, allowing a detailed analysis of each block after the optimization process.
 In the context of unsupervised optimization, we hypothesize that a more targeted model with a constrained parameter space, such as a \ac{wh} model, can be particularly beneficial.
 The model's inductive biases, derived from prior knowledge of the unknown operator, can potentially help guide the optimization, improving stability and robustness.
 However, this advantage may come at the cost of reduced expressivity, as the model structure may limit its ability to fit highly complex systems that cannot be predicted with the utilized parametric structure.

 The structure employed in this work is shown in Fig.~\ref{fig:wiener-hammerstein}.
 The \ac{lti} blocks are designed as equalizers implemented in the frequency domain, similar to the approach in \cite{colonel2021reverse}.
 The magnitude responses are optimized at a reduced grid, spaced according to third-octave bands.
 These values are then linearly interpolated to cover the entire frequency range.
 This is implemented by computing the \ac{stft} of the signal and multiplying each column (i.e., each time frame) element-wise with the interpolated frequency response.
 Additionally, we optimize the phase values of the frequency-domain filter across the entire frequency range, allowing the operator to adapt to unknown phase responses.
 For the \ac{stft}, a Hann window with 2048 samples and 75\% overlap is used, along with zero-padding to double the window length, preventing temporal aliasing.
 The inverse \ac{stft} is posteriorly applied to recover the filtered waveform.